beeware/beeware/docs/tutorial/tutorial-5/android.rst

 connect it to your development workstation, typically using a USB cable.
 Then you can use Briefcase's ``run`` command to target your physical device.

 If Briefcase can detect the device, it will appear in the ``run`` output.
+The following output shows what you might see if you have a Google Pixel 3a device connected.

+Although Android devices can be given names, the name that appears here is typically the

 .. tabs::